sourcegraph/sourcegraph-public-snapshot/docs/dev.md

 If you think a diff is erroneous, don't commit it.
 Add a tech debt item to the issue tracker and assign the person who you think is responsible (or ask).

-Finally, `go-sourcegraph` also uses many codegen tools.
-See its README.md for instructions on how to install them.

 ## Code standards